Upadacitinib

-Upadacitinib, sold under the brand name Rinvoq, is a Janus kinase (JAK) inhibitor medication for the treatment of moderately to severely active rheumatoid arthritis and psoriatic arthritis in adults where methotrexate (a drug used to treat active arthritis) did not work well or could not be tolerated.
-Upadacitinib works by blocking the action of enzymes called Janus kinases.
+Upadacitinib, sold under the brand name Rinvoq, is a medication used for the treatment of rheumatoid arthritis, psoriatic arthritis, atopic dermatitis, ulcerative colitis, Crohn's disease, ankylosing spondylitis, and axial spondyloarthritis.
+Upadacitinib is a Janus kinase (JAK) inhibitor that works by blocking the action of enzymes called Janus kinases.
 These enzymes are involved in setting up processes that lead to inflammation, and blocking their effect brings inflammation in the joints under control.

 Common side effects include upper respiratory tract infections (common cold, sinus infections), nausea, cough, and fever.

-Upadacitinib was approved for medical use in the United States and in the European Union in 2019.
-In January 2022, upadacitinib received FDA approval for treating refractory atopic dermatitis.
+Upadacitinib was approved for medical use in both the United States and the European Union in 2019.